 Le Timbre d’Argent is a study in psychosis; it is a Freudian case study twenty years early.
 (Aptly, like Measure for Measure, that examination of sexual hysteria and licence, of id and superego, the opera takes place in Vienna.)
 It is obviously a link between the same librettists’ Faust and Contes d’Hoffmann, but its closest relation is perhaps Korngold’s Tote Stadt (1919), fifty years later, a more psychologically oriented and hence convincing work.
 Madness is nothing new in nineteenth-century opera; sopranos are wont to go stark mad in white linen, and in extreme cases talk to flutes or their own shadow.
 Few operas of its century, however, are so subjective in their depiction of insanity.
 Conrad is a quasi-Wagnerian protagonist, obsessed, tormented, and damned.
 He loathes himself; he curses the day he was born; without hope or love, his heart is swollen with anger or hatred; and he hates his humble position, striving after riches and splendour.
-This is not the Romantic posturing of Verdi’s early Byronic heroes, or even the angst of Wagner’s Amfortas.
-We in the audience uncomfortably listen to a soul revealed in its ugliness and shame; we feel unclean.
 The overture itself seems like a tone poem of mental breakdown.
 It begins with a brilliant phrase from the Act II finale, then pushes this phrase through tonal and orchestral variations until the melody almost dissolves, disintegrates into madness.
 The coda shatters the theme into glittering shards.

 The rest of the opera seems like a forerunner of Berg or of Bulgakov (Master and Margarita) in its absurdism.
 The narrative is a dream, shifting and unstable.
 So is identity; Spiridion dances through it adopting and discarding personae – a commedia dell’arte Dottore, a wealthy nobleman, an Italian poet, a coachman, a gypsy, the devil.
 Events and incidents multiply, in almost senseless profusion, with all the mad logic of a dream.